storyprotocol/documentation/docs/Developers/sdk-v13-migration-guide.md

 This function also has 3 extra parameters under derivative data:

 1. `maxMintingFee`: The maximum minting fee that the caller is willing to pay.
-If set to 0 then no limit.
+If set to 0, then there is no no limit.
-2. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies (max: 100,000,000).
+   1. **Recommended for simplicity**: `0`
-3. `maxRevenueShare`: The maximum revenue share percentage allowed for minting the License Tokens.
+2. `maxRevenueShare`: The maximum revenue share percentage agreed upon between a child and parent when a child is registering as derivative.
 Must be between 0 and 100,000,000 (where 100,000,000 represents 100%).
+   1. **Recommended for simplicity**: `100_000_000`
+3. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
+Must be between 0 and 100,000,000.
+   1. **Recommended for simplicity**: `100_000_000`

 Example: